-- 10. Medicaid will not pay directly for unloaded miles (miles driven when the Medicaid beneficiary is not in the vehicle) or for missed trips.
-However, Medicaid may pay indirectly for these costs and other indirect costs, such as vehicle depreciation, when they are built into the rate methodology for completed trips. - 11.
-Medicaid will not pay any additional costs that arise from sharing rides with local partners' beneficiaries, such as costs associated with longer trip times.
+- (8) Medicaid will only pay for transportation to and from covered medical care. - (9) Medicaid is the payer of last resort, and will only pay for transportation if there are no other legally liable third payers.
+There are some exceptions to this rule.54 - (10) Medicaid will not pay directly for unloaded miles (miles driven when the Medicaid beneficiary is not in the vehicle) or for missed trips.
+However, Medicaid may pay indirectly for these costs and other indirect costs, such as vehicle depreciation, when they are built into the rate methodology for completed trips. - (11) Medicaid will not pay any additional costs that arise from sharing rides with local partners' beneficiaries, such as costs associated with longer trip times.